 The environmental protection organization Beyond Toxics warn of the environmental impact of bleach.
 They state that the bleach manufacturing process produces a highly toxic chemical called dioxin.

-In large quantities, dioxin may:
+In large quantities,

 - lead to reproductive and developmental issues